 Faculty Senate President-Elect Nominations

-It is time again for us to elect our newest Vice-President (President-elect) to the Faculty Senate.
-The Vice-President serves for one year (beginning this fall) and then becomes the Senate President during the following academic year.
-After serving as Senate President, you continue on the Executive Committee as Past President for one more year.
-So, you have an opportunity to shape the direction of SUU for three years.
+The Vice-President (President-elect) serves for one year (beginning this fall) and then becomes the Senate President during the following academic year.
+After serving as Senate President, the elected faculty member continues on the Executive Committee as Past-President for one more year.
+Faculty Senate Presidents have an opportunity to shape the direction of SUU for three years.

 The duties of the Vice-President include: